 Allows you to enable or disable memory population POR enforcement.
+Configuration options: [Disable] [Enable]

 Memory Frequency [Auto]

 Allows you to select the maximum memory frequency setting in Mhz.
 If Enforce POR is set to [Disable], user will be able to run at higher frequencies than the memory support (limited by processor support).
 Do not select Reserved.